 The example gauge indicates measured performance for goal B is fair for Fire Rescue and very good for Road ROW.
 The trend arrow shows that it has improved from the previous CAMP for Fire Rescue and is being maintained for Road ROW.
-This form of reporting assists readers to understand at a glance, the performance of the Town's asset management practices, across many goals and service areas.
+This form of reporting assists readers to quickly understand the performance of the Town's asset management practices, across many goals and service areas.